amilhoranza/hammerspoon_scripts/README.md

 ### CaffeineMenu

 Prevents your Mac from going to sleep.
-Adds a coffee cup icon to the menu bar that you can toggle with a click.
+Adds a AWAKE/SLEEPY button to the menu bar that you can click to toggle.

 ### ConfigReloader